Welcome to baby sign language basics!

-Baby sign language has been around for many, many years, however it has only gained popularity in North America within the last 10 to 12 years.
+Did you know that baby sign language has been around for many, many years?
+However it has only gained popularity in North America within the last 10 to 15 years.

 As a Baby Signs® certified independent instructor, I can attest to the many benefits that baby sign language has.